Serafin-dev/Harvard-p-set/README.md

 I have a good memory about this exercise because I managed to include a recursive function that solved an important functionality of the exercise and it made it more clean as well.

-## Inside DNA folder above you'll find a dna.py(the program) and the .pdf file(description and constraints).
+## Inside DNA folder above you'll find a dna.py(the program)file and a .pdf file(description and constraints).
 ### In order tu run it you just need to write to the command line: python dna.py databases/example.csv sequences/example.txt

 You can download it and test it yourself...be my guest.